Navigating the Appeals Process

 - An explanation of the requested remedy (UC 63G-2-401(2)(b))

-The chief administrative officer must make a decision within 5 business days (12 if a confidentiality agreement is involved) (UC 63G-2-401(5)(a)).
+The chief administrative officer must make a decision within 10 business days, with two exceptions: (1), if the requester or other interested party demonstrates that an expedited decision benefits the public, then the decision must be made in 5 days; (2), if a confidentiality agreement is involved, the chief administrative officer must make the decision within 12 days after the governmental entity sends notice of appeal to the person who submitted the claim of business confidentiality (UC 63G-2-401(5)).
 If the chief administrative officer upholds the original denial or fails to make a decision within the allowed time, the requester is entitled to appeal to the next level (UC 63G-2-402).

 Additional Step for Some Local Appeals: Local Appeals Board